gvwilson/fiction/iffy/index.md

 The room was silent as everyone waited for Wales to reply.
 When it became clear he wasn't going to,
 Uncle Jack cleared his throat.
-"Er, yes, your honor, clear skies n smooth sailin."
+"Er, yes, your honor, clear skies 'n' smooth sailin."
 He bobbed his head.
 "Glad t' help.
 Happy to, any time you need."